Requesting the Chancellor

 - Accommodations: It is courteous to have bottled water available for all of your speakers, including the chancellor.
 Please have a bottle of water either at each of your speaker's seats, or have water available at the podium.
-If your event is catered, the chancellor or his staff member may ask for a hot tea with honey.

 - Menu: It is generally courteous to have vegetarian options available.